 Mexican Tuna Salad

 Mexican tuna salad is quick, easy and packed with flavor.
 This bright, fresh Mexican tuna salad recipe is made without mayo and is ready in just 5 minutes.
-This healthy tuna salad recipe is gluten free, egg free, dairy free, paleo, Whole30 and low carb.
+This avocado lime tuna salad recipe can be served with crackers, tortilla chips, on bread or over salad greens.
+This recipe is gluten free, dairy free, egg free and Whole30 friendly.

 5 from 2 votes